pingswept/me30-website/content/logistics/syllabus.md

 1. [Practical Electronics for Inventors, Fourth Edition, by Paul Scherz and Simon Monk](https://www.amazon.com/Practical-Electronics-Inventors-Fourth-Scherz/dp/1259587541/), $22.49 in print, and also available as a free [e-book from Tisch Library](https://tufts-primo.hosted.exlibrisgroup.com/permalink/f/k87dab/TN_cdi_askewsholts_vlebooks_9781259587559)
 2. [Making Things Move by Dustyn Roberts](https://www.amazon.com/Making-Mechanisms-Inventors-Hobbyists-Artists/dp/0071741674/), $19.79 in print, and also available as a free [e-book from Tisch Library](https://www-accessengineeringlibrary-com.ezproxy.library.tufts.edu/content/book/9780071741675)

-## Financial constraints

-If, for whatever reason, you cannot afford to pay for the stuff needed for this class, please let one of the teachers or the ME department administrator Courtney Russo (courtney.russo@tufts.edu) know, either in person or via email.
-In virtually all cases, the Mechanical Engineering Department will pay for whatever you can't afford; if they can't, we will.
-Under no circumstances should your education suffer because you don't have the right tools or supplies.

 ## Modes of instruction

 ### In-class sessions

 Here's how class will work each Monday and Wednesday.
 1. You'll show up to the classroom to which you are enrolled on SIS, and bring your kit with you.
-2. For the first half of the class session, one of the instructors (Kristen or Brandon) will explain something about electronics.
-There will be one instructor in each classroom.
-They will swap classrooms every few weeks so that all students interact with both professors.
+2. For roughly the first half of the class session, your instructor (Kristen or Brandon) will explain something about electronics or facilitate a class discussion about the design of an electronic system.
 3. For the second half of the class session, we will all build electronics.
-The LAs will help you and ask you questions to extend your learning, as will Kristen and Brandon.
+The Learning Assistants (LAs) will help you and ask you questions to extend your learning, as will Kristen or Brandon.

 ### Labs

 Each ME 30 student is also assigned to a lab group that meets weekly in the Nolop Makerspace under the guidance of a Learning Assistant (LA), each of whom is a successful ME 30 alum.
 The purpose of these scheduled 1-hour lab times is to give students access to a smaller group of peers and a mentor (your LA) for hands-on support with circuits and code.
-We've worked hard to balance out the lab size for an LA:student ratio of about 10:1, so please attend lab on the day/time in which you are enrolled.
-Labs begin on Wed., Sep.
-13, 2023.
+We've worked hard to balance out the lab size for an LA:student ratio of about 8:1, so please attend lab on the day/time in which you are enrolled.
+Labs begin on Monday, Sep.
+9, 2024.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.